-Project Modifications and Changes: Significant changes to the project as originally proposed, such as a change in PI, Co-PI, institution, stated objectives, timeline, budget, etc. should be submitted to the Farmer/Rancher Program Manager via email with a completed ProjectModification Form attached for consideration and approval by Western SAREs Regional Coordinator.
-Upon approval of the aforementioned changes, Western SARE staff will notify the PI and update the SARE project profile at projects.sare.org.
+Project Modifications and Changes: Significant changes to the project as originally proposed, such as a change in PI, stated objectives, timeline, budget, etc. should be submitted to the Farmer/Rancher Program Manager via email with a completed Project Modification Form attached for consideration and approval by Western SARE's Regional Coordinator.
+Western SARE staff will notify the PI of approval of aforementioned changes and update the SARE project profile at projects.sare.org.